yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 For the server in common name specify domain, or just pass -`subj "/CN=localhost"` to OpenSSL command.
 Then follow our [TLS and SSL Guide](https://www.tyk.io/docs/security/tls-and-ssl/).

-To get certificate SHA256 fingerprint use following command:
+To get certificate SHA256 fingerprint use the following command:
 ```{.copyWrapper}
 openssl x509 -noout -fingerprint -sha256 -inform pem -in <cert>
 ```